mkorolyov/go-eth-tx-parser/README.md

 - This service uses in-memory storage (`NewInMemoryStorage`) for simplicity and demonstration purposes.
 For production, replace it with a persistent storage solution (e.g., a database).
 - This services uses most naive http server implementation.
 For production, consider using a more complex approach, with proper middlewares, logging, and error handling.
+- Makes sense to add paging to transactions reading endpoint to avoid memory exhaustion on the server side.

 ## License